Cancer pain: Pain

 Pain is classed as acute (short term) or chronic (long term).
 Chronic pain may be continuous with occasional sharp rises in intensity (flares), or intermittent: periods of painlessness interspersed with periods of pain.
 Despite pain being well controlled by long-acting drugs or other treatment, flares may occasionally be felt; this is called breakthrough pain, and is treated with quick-acting analgesics.

 The majority of people with chronic pain notice memory and attention difficulties.
 Objective psychological testing has found problems with memory, attention, verbal ability, mental flexibility and thinking speed.
-Pain is also associated with increased depression, anxiety, fear, and anger.
+Pain is also associated with increased depression, anxiety, fear and anger.
 Persistent pain reduces function and overall quality of life, and is demoralizing and debilitating for the person experiencing pain and for those who care for them.

 Pain's intensity is distinct from its unpleasantness.
 For example, it is possible through psychosurgery and some drug treatments, or by suggestion (as in hypnosis and placebo), to reduce or eliminate the unpleasantness of pain without affecting its intensity.

 Sometimes, pain caused in one part of the body feels like it is coming from another part of the body.
 This is called referred pain.

 Pain in cancer can be produced by mechanical (e.g. pinching) or chemical (e.g. inflammation) stimulation of specialized pain-signalling nerve endings found in most parts of the body (called nociceptive pain), or it may be caused by diseased, damaged or compressed nerves, in which case it is called neuropathic pain.
 Neuropathic pain is often accompanied by other feelings such as pins and needles.

 The patient's own description is the best measure of pain; they will usually be asked to estimate intensity on a scale of 0–10 (with 0 being no pain and 10 being the worst pain they have ever felt).
 Some patients, however, may be unable to give verbal feedback about their pain.
-In these cases you must rely on physiological indicators such as facial expressions, body movements, and vocalizations such as moaning.
+In these cases one must rely on physiological indicators such as facial expressions, body movements and vocalizations such as moaning.